 Special Sale Price!

-This item can be engraved on the reverse above, below, left and right of the Reed & Barton Hallmark.
+This item can be engraved reverse of the “Christmas 2018” side.
+Engraving will be centered both vertically and horizontally unless otherwise instructed.
 When entering initials for monograms please enter the initials in the order of First, Last, Middle.
 This is the way it will be engraved as traditional monograms feature the last initial larger in the center with the first initial on the left and the middle initial on the right.
 If you would like initials to be engraved, all the same size in the order of First, Middle and Last, please select a font that is not a monogram and enter the initials in the order of First, Middle, Last.
 To preview the fonts and for engraving information, click “View Available Fonts”.
 Please contact us if you have any special instructions or questions.

 All engraving will be sized appropriately to fit your item unless you instruct us otherwise.
 Custom engraving is available for company logos, images, and designs.
 If you have any questions about personalizing an item please contact us; we would be more than happy to assist you.